 Lastly, prior health needs assessments that were conducted in the region were also reviewed and helped to inform this CHNA.
+Some of these health needs assessments were known to the Steering Committee, some were found using Internet searches, and some were provided by Community Leaders.

 The other CHNAs that were reviewed during the preparation of this CHNA included:

-- The Community Health Needs Assessments conducted by the partnering hospitals in 2010 and 2013. - The 2011, 2013, and 2015 Stark County Health Needs Assessments conducted by Aultman Hospital, Mercy Medical Center, and Alliance Community Hospital. - The Medina County Community Health Improvement Plan 2013-2018 conducted by the Living Well Medina County collaborative.

-- Health Profile of Portage County, Results from the 2008 Ohio Family Health Survey conducted by the Health Policy Institute of Ohio, The Center for Community Solutions, and Cleveland State University. - Assessing NE Ohio Community Health Needs Assessments: Standards, Best Practice, and Limitations conducted by The Center for Community Solutions in 2015. - Summit County Community Health Assessment 2011, and the 2015 update conducted by Summit County Public Health - The 2012, 2015 Portage County Community Health Needs Assessment
+- The CHNAs conducted by the partnering hospitals in 2010 and 2013 - The 2011, 2013, and 2015 Stark County Health Needs Assessment conducted by Aultman Hospital, Mercy Medical Center, and Alliance Community Hospital - Medina County Community Health Improvement Plan 2013-2018 conducted by the Living Well Medina County collaborative. - Health Profile of Portage County, Results from the 2008 Ohio Family Health Survey conducted by the Health Policy Institute of Ohio, The Center for Community Solutions, and Cleveland State University - Assessing NE Ohio Community Health Needs Assessments: Standards, Best Practice, and Limitations conducted by The Center for Community Solutions in 2015 - Summit County Community Health Assessment 2011, and the 2015 update conducted by Summit County Public Health - The 2012 and 2015 Portage County CHNAs